ptagseth/kanoa-software/docs/kanoa-quality/config/itemSets.md

 You can select one or more items using the CTRL key.
 The **Item Set Linker** is located above the table and visible when you have items selected.
 Use the dropdown to select the Item Set you wish the items to be grouped in and click the **Link** button.
 The **Unlink** button is located to the left of the table and clears the item set associated with any selected items.

 ![Item Sets](/img/product-sets-2.png).
-To remove an item from an item set, use the unlink button.
+To remove an item from an item set, use the <LinkOffIcon fontSize="small" /> button.

 :::note
 An item can only belong to one item set